mirix/messaih/README.md

 The script reads the parquet file and produces the following:

 1. A csv file with file names and MOSEI values (columns names are self-explanatory).
-This file is identical to the one already provided.

 2. A folder named "wavs" containing the audio samples.